The Complete Honest Hands-On Review Of Panasonic EVA1

 Photo: Colin Elves

-There are cameras the same size or smaller – but they tend to lack the NDs and XLR, and have less dynamic range despite what the marketing manager at your favorite camera brand may tell you.
+There are cameras of the same size or smaller, but they tend to lack the NDs and XLR and have less dynamic range, despite what the marketing manager at your favorite camera brand may tell you.

 They also lack resolution and often have limited frame rates (think the Kinecameras and BlackMagic Pockets).

-There are cameras that offer similar features (and more in other areas), but they tend to be bigger, heavier, and/or more expensive, e.g. the Blackmagic Ursa and the Sony FX9.
+Some cameras offer similar features (and more in other areas) but tend to be bigger, heavier, and/or more expensive, e.g., the Blackmagic Ursa and the Sony FX9.

 The EVA1, compared to other cameras